falconmick/tdd-demo/slides.md

 That's right, we find the solution that takes the least effort to satisfy all the existing tests.
 Which just so happens to mean we return a new result object with true pasted directly inside of it.
 This might feel silly or redundant but what it gives us is another proven working test.
-As we add more and more of these our ability to quickly catch mistakes gets greater and greater.
+As we add more and more of these ability to quickly catch mistakes gets greater and greater.
 -->